QuestPDF/QuestPDF-Documentation/docs/api-reference/layers.md

 # Layers

-- This element allows putting elements below and above the main content.
+- This element allows you to place elements below and above the main content.
-- The paging algorithm is driven by the PrimaryLayer.
+- The paging algorithm is driven by the `PrimaryLayer`.
-- You need to specify exactly one PrimaryLayer.
+- You need to specify exactly one `PrimaryLayer`.

 ```csharp
 .Layers(layers =>